siberoloji/siberoloji.github.io/_posts/2017-05-16-metaspliot-framework-icinde-port-tarama.md

    PORTS        1-1024           yes       Ports to scan (e.g. 22-25,80,110-900)
-   RHOSTS       172.16.194.172   yes       The target address range or CIDR identifier SNAPLEN      65535            yes       The number of bytes to capture THREADS      10                yes       The number of concurrent threads TIMEOUT      1000             yes       The socket connect timeout in milliseconds
+   RHOSTS       172.16.194.172   yes       The target address range or CIDR identifier SNAPLEN      65535            yes       The number of bytes to capture THREADS      10                yes       The number of concurrent THREADS TIMEOUT      1000             yes       The socket connect timeout in milliseconds

 msf  auxiliary(tcp) > run